Internet censorship in China: Targeted content

 A lot of larger Japanese websites were blocked from the afternoon of 15 June 2012 (UTC+08:00) to the morning of 17 June 2012 (UTC+08:00), such as Google Japan, Yahoo!
 Japan, Amazon Japan, Excite, Yomiuri News, Sponichi News and Nikkei BP Japan.

 Chinese censors have been relatively reluctant to block websites where there might be significant economic consequences.
 For example, a block of GitHub was reversed after widespread complaints from the Chinese software developer community.
-In November 2013 after the Chinese services of Reuters and the Wall Street Journal were blocked, greatfire.org mirrored the Reuters website to an Amazon.com domain in such a way that it could not be shut down without shutting off domestic access to all of Amazon's cloud storage service.
+In November 2013 after the Chinese services of Reuters and the Wall Street Journal were blocked, GreatFire mirrored the Reuters website to an Amazon.com domain in such a way that it could not be shut down without shutting off domestic access to all of Amazon's cloud storage service.

-For one month beginning 17 November 2014, ProPublica tested whether the homepages of 18 international news organizations were accessible to browsers inside China, and found the most consistently blocked were Bloomberg, New York Times, South China Morning Post, Wall Street Journal, Facebook, and Twitter.
-Internet censorship and surveillance has tightly implemented in China that block social websites like Gmail, Google, YouTube, Facebook, Instagram, and others.
-The excessive censorship practices of the Great Firewall of China have now engulfed the VPN service providers as well.
+For one month beginning 17 November 2014, ProPublica tested whether the homepages of 18 international news organizations were accessible to browsers inside China, and found the most consistently blocked were Bloomberg News, The New York Times, South China Morning Post, The Wall Street Journal, Facebook, and Twitter.
+Internet censorship and surveillance has been tightly implemented in China that block social websites like Gmail, Google, YouTube, Facebook, Instagram, Twitter, and others.
+The censorship practices of the Great Firewall of China have now impacted the VPN service providers as well.
+In November 2024, despite being previously blocked, OnlyFans became available in mainland China, according to GreatFire.

+Artificial intelligence training data

+In 2023, in-country access was blocked to Hugging Face, a company that maintains libraries containing training data sets commonly used for large language models.

 Search engines

-One part of the block is to filter the search results of certain terms on Chinese search engines such as (for example, Sogou, 360 Search and Baidu).
+One part of the block is to filter the search results of certain terms on Chinese search engines such as Sogou, 360 Search and Baidu.
 Attempting to search for censored keywords in these Chinese search engines will yield few or no results.

 In addition, a connection containing intensive censored terms may also be closed by The Great Firewall, and cannot be re-established for several minutes.
 This affects all network connections including HTTP and POP, but the reset is more likely to occur during searching.
 Before the search engines censored themselves, many search engines had been blocked.